aframevr/aframe/docs/core/component.md

 ## Under the Hood

-A component is registered using `AFRAME.registerComponent`, which we pass a component name to register a component under and a component definition.
+`AFRAME.registerComponent` registers components, which we pass a component name to register a component under and a component definition.
 Below is the outer skeleton for the [position component][position]:

 ```js
 AFRAME.registerComponent('position', {